-Other valid reasons as determined by the Principal, who has the right to request additional documentation.
+The Principal has the right to request additional documentation.
 (Parents should contact the school at least five school days prior to pre-planned absences, so that a parent/guardian/student can know in advance whether the absence will be excused or unexcused.
 The final decision will rest with the Principal of the building after reviewing all supporting documentation.
 The Principal may seek the advice of his/her attendance committee in making this decision.
 The parent notes for these absences are included in the seven allowed.)
 Because the decision rests with the Principal, students may be handled differently from school to school.